 Meet some of our volunteers here.

 “A 20-year-old pre-med student can write an op-ed and get a call from his senator,” says Garrett Wilkinson, a junior at Kansas State University.
 “That’s astounding.”
-Garrett was a Real Change Fellow in 2015 and went on to start a RESULTS group on his college campus.
+Garrett was a RESULTS Fellow in 2015 and went on to start a RESULTS group on his college campus.
 “If everyone took a little time to write a letter and make a phone call, we wouldn’t need to complain so much about what’s happening in Congress.”

 Lindsay first met with Rep. George Holding’s office in North Carolina in 2014.
 She and other members of RESULTS Raleigh were persistent in calling, emailing, and meeting with him and his staff.
 They were thrilled when he signed on as a cosponsor for the Reach Act, legislation aimed at ending maternal and child deaths around the world.
 “Personal connections make things meaningful.”